balpars/Security-Headers-Validator/README.md

-## About Security Header Validator
+## About Security Headers Validator

 Security Header Validator is a Python tool designed to detect missing security headers and use of deprecated headers, based on the OWASP Secure Headers Project.
 It provides a simple way to identify potential security risks associated with the headers sent by web servers.